 Following our official launch in February 2018, we embarked on our Listen to Britain Tour, visiting 22 towns and cities, meeting Renew supporters, holding street stalls, addressing students in schools and universities and conducting over 5000 surveys.

 In May 2018, Renew stood candidates in local elections in London and the North East and went on to merge with the Advance Party in September.
-At our November National Assembly, we launched a policy platform, new website, new branding and announced our first group of candidates.
+At our Inaugural National Assembly in November, we brought candidates and members together for a day of debate, discussion and training, launched our policy platform, a new website and branding, and announced our first group of official candidates.

 April 2019 brought us the Newport West by-election, where Renew’s first parliamentary candidate, June Davies, won almost 4% of the popular vote.
 This was followed by the European elections, where we supported Change UK’s effort to break down the 2-party system, and more local elections that gave Renew its first two elected councillors, John Bates (Morecambe) and Eric Cooper (Bedford).
 After our first Summer Conference in Birmingham, former MEP Julie Girling was ratified as our Interim Leader.